djgroen/FUMEplot/README.md

 python3 PlotEnsembleLines.py
 ``` -->
 ```
-python3 PlotNamedSingleByTimestep.py
+python3 PlotNamedStocksByTimestep.py
 ```

 Uses default, which is "flee".
-You can also use "facs" or "homecoming" as an argument.
+You can also use "facs" or "homecoming" as an argument:

 ```
-python3 PlotNamedSingleByTimestep.py flee
+python3 PlotNamedStocksByTimestep.py flee
 ```
 ```
-python3 PlotNamedSingleByTimestep.py facs
+python3 PlotNamedStocksByTimestep.py facs
 ```
 ```
-python3 PlotNamedSingleByTimestep.py homecoming
+python3 PlotNamedStocksByTimestep.py homecoming
 ```

 <!-- ```